redhat-cop/casl-ansible/docs/PROVISIONING_AWS.md

 ## Scaling Up and Down

-A cluster's Infra and App nodes may be scaled up and down by editing the following parameters in the `hosts` or `all.yml` file and then re-running the `end-to-end.yml` playbook as shown above.
+A cluster's Infra and App nodes may be scaled up and down by editing the following parameters in the `all.yml` file and then re-running the `end-to-end.yml` playbook as shown above.

 ```
-aws_num_nodes=X
-aws_num_infra=Y
+appnodes:
+  count: <REPLACE WITH NUMBER OF INSTANCES TO CREATE>
+infranodes:
+  count: <REPLACE WITH NUMBER OF INSTANCES TO CREATE>
 ```

 ## Deleting a Cluster